hannes-holey/hans/README.md

 ## Examples
 Run from the command line with
 ```
-mpirun -n <NP> python3 -m pylub -i <input_file> [-p] [-r <restart_file>]
+mpirun -n <NP> python3 -m hans -i <input_file> [-p] [-r <restart_file>]
 ```
 where NP is the number of MPI processes.
 The plot option (-p, --plot) is only available for serial execution.
-Example input files as well as jupyter-notebooks can be found in the *examples* direcory.
+Example input files as well as jupyter-notebooks can be found in the *examples* directory.

 The command line interface contains some scripts for plotting and creating animations.
-For instance, 1D profiles of the converged solution can be displayed with
+For instance, 1D profiles of converged solutions can be displayed with
 ```
 plot1D_last.py
 ```